adrianwedd/AI-SWA/README.md

 Use the appropriate hostnames if running under Docker Compose or Kubernetes.

+The orchestrator exposes a `tasks_executed_total` counter via the same Prometheus endpoint.
+This metric increases each time a task finishes execution, allowing dashboards to track overall progress.

 ### Example usage

 Run the services directly with overrides: